jacobstanley/blog/posts/2009-05-20-hello-world.markdown

-Given this is a hello world post and I'm learning Haskell at the moment, I thought I'd try and craft one line of Haskell that does something interesting to come up with the classic "Hello World!".
+Given this is a hello world post and I'm learning Haskell at the moment, I thought I'd try and craft one line of Haskell that does something interesting to come up with the classic `"Hello World!"`.
 Although, perhaps I should have tried to write a blog engine in one line of Haskell, it sure is terse enough :P